arantespp/arantespp.com/posts/me.md

 - **I enjoy walking at the end of the day.** I like to walk alone or with someone at the end of the day to recharge my energy.
 The place doesn't matter so much since I get some time to disconnect from the world, especially the digital world.

 - **I can't stay up late.** My body is used to sleeping early because of [my five habits project](/five-habits-for-the-next-five-years).
 So when I hang out with friends or go to parties, I ask them if we can schedule it not too late because I can't stay up late.

+- **I post my "worst" photos on Instagram.** I don't like to post only photos that I consider "perfect" on Instagram, it's not fun.
+I don't take life so seriously, and I want to show that on my Instagram.